Caroline H. Yang

 E348 South College

-She is currently completing a book manuscript titled Reconstruction’s Labor: The Chinese Worker in American Literature after Slavery, which examines the Chinese worker as a category of analysis in works by Ambrose Bierce, Mark Twain, Bret Harte, Sui Sin Far, and Charles Chesnutt.
-Yang reads the figure of the Chinese worker in those texts as dialectically making visible and veiling struggles over the meaning of slavery and Black freedom during and after Reconstruction.
-Her next project centers on figures and spaces of work in late twentieth century and contemporary Asian American and African American literatures in the context of global racial capitalism and military multiculturalism.
+She is currently completing a book manuscript titled The Peculiar Afterlife of Slavery: The Minstrel Form and the Chinese Worker in American Literature, which focuses on blackface minstrelsy as a US cultural institution that played a crucial role in literary representations of the Chinese during and after Reconstruction.
+Her next project centers on figures and spaces of work and war in late twentieth century and contemporary Asian American and African American literatures in the context of global racial capitalism and US militarism.

 African, African American, & African Diaspora Studies